-What to Expect from working with a Functional Medicine Nutritionist
+What to Expect from Working with a Functional Medicine Nutritionist

 Plain and simple.
 And that is always my goal too.
-It could mean that your fingers can bend first time in 15 years or that you can now run up and down the stairs again together with your grandchild, or that first time in your life you do not have urgent diarrhea that used to ruin your social life.
+It could mean that your fingers can bend first time in 15 years, that you can now run up and down the stairs again together with your grandchild, or that first time in your life you do not have urgent diarrhea that used to ruin your social life.
 Your concepts of health, wellness, foods, nutrition, nourishment, and optimal health will likely be put on their head, and you will stretch your belief system and your previous understanding of your diet and lifestyle.

 Like other nutritionists, I work to create a process that, hopefully, will guide you for the rest of your life.
 That in itself is life changing.
 The sense of knowledge and empowerment is an enormous bonus of our work together and will forever change you as well.
 And that is why this service is not for everyone.
 I work with people that are looking for my services and are ready to go.
 In psychology, we call it “readiness to change”.
-Some of my patients are already very nutritionally savvy and educated, and some are plain “foodies”, or they are very well studied about natural medicine and nutritional treatments of disease.
+Some of my clients are already very nutritionally savvy and educated, and some are plain “foodies”, or they are very well studied about natural medicine and nutritional treatments of disease.
 If you are one of them, you know exactly what you are looking for and I think I can provide that.
-The more you have worked towards your health the more I can learn from you what worked and what is not working and that helps me help you.
+The more you have worked towards your health the more I can learn from you what worked and what is not working and that helps me help you even faster.

 To make sure you know what you are embarking on by working with me, please review these pages to check my background, qualifications and the reason why I am not a dietitian as well as how my credentials measure up to one.

 First, let me explain the “Functional” aspect of our work.
 The model of Functional Medicine has actually been around in one form or another in traditional medicine for many years when your doctor really knew you and treated everything for you and your whole family, investigating the mystery behind your symptoms and teaching you how to improve your health.
-Later, the concept of naturopathic medicine took hold in the US, and preserved the concept of treating (teaching= doctor means teacher) the whole patient rather than disease, spending time with each patient, and addressing the root cause of the chronic medical condition.
-Eventually, the Institute of Functional Medicine was created to revive this model of medicine and reintroduce it to current medical community – it is so needed in our current medical system and doctors are NOT trained in it in medical school.
-I believe this is the future of medicine and if we do not move in this direction, we will fail our patients.
+Later, the concept of naturopathic medicine took hold in the US, and preserved the concept of treating (teaching= doctor means teacher) the whole person rather than disease, spending time with each client, and addressing the root cause of the chronic medical condition.
+Eventually, the Institute for Functional Medicine was created to revive this model of medicine and reintroduce it to current medical community – it is so needed in our current medical system and doctors are NOT trained in it in medical school.
+I believe this is the future of medicine and if we do not move in this direction, we will fail our clients.

-Here is the link to the definition of Functional Medicine, why we need, it and how it is different by Institute of Functional Medicine.
+Here is the link to the definition of Functional Medicine, why we need, it and how it is different by Institute for Functional Medicine.
 To summarize the philosophy of FM from where I stand:

 Studying Your Case